JamesTran-MSFT/Java-Projects/README.md

 # Java Projects
 This is a repository for all my Java projects.

-Please feel free to view, use, or provide feedback on my projects.
+Please feel free to view, use, or provide feedback on any of my projects.

 Thank you.